github4doug/hospitality-assistant/README.md

 $ npm start
 ```
 ### Sample App
 It is still early days.
-However you can get an idea of things to come by [launching this demo](http://bit.ly/2hdVxfn).
+However you can get an idea of things to come by [launching the latest demo](http://bit.ly/2hdVxfn).